 In short, don’t automatically pass up group life insurance, but don’t automatically dismiss other options, either.
 Make sure it fits your needs and see how you can work it into your private coverage.

 What life insurance policy type is right for me?

-Going back to our discussion on whole life insurance vs term life insurance, you’ll only find term life insurance policies on PolicyGenius since they are the best solution for most people who need life insurance.
+Term life insurance policies are usually the best solution for most people who need life insurance.
 They’re most often the most affordable, they’re simple to understand, and they provide the straightforward protection that most people shopping for life insurance are looking for.

 But that doesn’t mean that other life insurance policy types are wrong for everyone.
 Some people tout the benefits of permanent policies being "forced savings" for people, like a mortgage: most people aren’t great at saving for retirement, and a permanent policy provides separate cash accumulation for something they’d be paying for anyway (their life insurance policy).
 Simplified issue and guaranteed issue life insurance are options for people who might not be able to benefit from the paramedical exam portion of the application process.
 Final expense insurance is available for elderly consumers who don’t want to burden their family with burial costs.

 In the end, you should speak to a licensed independent broker or agent or a financial advisor to determine which policy is right for you.
 Knowing the pros and cons of your choices will make you an informed consumer so you’ll be able to better understand the options you’re presented – and make the right choice for your family.